 Picking A Topic

 Pick a topic you know about or like a lot.
 Pick something you’re passionate about.
 You don’t even need to be an expert on a subject to blog about it!
-You can even blog about things you hate as long as you’re passionate about it.
-Some blogs have “how-to” tutorials, some have photos, animations, cartoons and videos as their content.
+You can even blog about things you hate as long as you’re passionate.
+Some blogs have “how-to” tutorials, and some have photos, animations, cartoons, and videos as their content.
 The most popular blogs are non-fiction and “how-to” blogs.
-Blogging about something you know a lot about or love will encourage regular posting — therefore people will most likely return -nd reduce your writer’s block.
-Doing What You Love, Know Or Hate Is Great, But Is There A Market For The Topic You Want To Blog About?
-Do a Google search or use Google Keyword Tool to find out if people are searching for your topic and related terms.
+Blogging about something you know a lot about or love will encourage regular posting — therefore, people will most likely return -and reduce your writer’s block.
+Doing What You Love, Know, Or Hate Is Great, But Is There A Market For The Topic You Want To Blog About?
+Do a Google search or use the Google Keyword Tool to determine if people are searching for your topic and related terms.

-Google Trends helps to find out how popular a search term or word is.
-Market Samurai is a great tool that I use to analyze the topics and markets I want to get into.
-Forums are also a great source of information to find out what the market needs.
+Google Trends helps determine how popular a search term or word is.
+Market Samurai is a great tool to analyze the topics and markets I want to get into.
+Forums are also a great source of information to determine what the market needs.
 Users there might tell you what information or product they are looking for or willing to pay for.
 Or you can ask on the forums for what people are after.

 Choosing a Blog